jessitron/infra/operator-example/README.md

 [x] run a collector for events
 [x] run a collector for metrics
 [ ] see them in grafana
-[ ] make some sort of dashboard
+   [ ] make my otel-demo frontend collector have a metrics pipeline, and expose /v1/metrics [ ] make some sort of dashboard

 Improve the traces: